 Putting Words to Action – What We’re Doing

-Earlier this year, working with the Canadian Council for Aboriginal Business, we announced that we have embarked on achieving the Progressive Aboriginal Relations (PAR) Committed Level, with the company-wide goal to follow through and achieve full PAR Bronze certification.
+Earlier this year, working with the Canadian Council for Indigenous Business (CCIB), we announced that we have embarked on achieving the Partnership Accreditation in Indigenous Relations (PAIR) Committed Level, with the company-wide goal to follow through and achieve full PAIR Bronze certification.

 Four of our executive members have completed Indigenous Canada studies, and we are organizing formal virtual training sessions for our managers and employees.
 We are strengthening community relationships with Pikwakanagan First Nation (Algonquin) and Algonquin College to seek advice on increasing Indigenous participation in ADGA business development.